MochiJump/MochiJump/README.md

 Compiled using gradle so dependencies are no longer an issue for reproduction form source code

-Should do:

-create gradle built runnable jar // https://github.com/Opalo/stackoverflow/tree/master/45180264
+created gradle built fat jar // doing it manually is better IMO